 (Pro 2) Interoperable Lens Support: Sony continues to have a hold on the mirrorless digital camera niche because these cameras support interchangeable lenses.
 Unlike some brands, you can even use a Sony camera with a third-party after-market lens from a different brand.
 If it’s compatible with a Samsung NX mini camera remains to be seen.

 (Pro 3) Specialized Cameras for Specific Conditions: If you know your focus on subjects and lighting, Sony is an excellent choice.
 In particular, the Sony Alpha series targets specific subject matter and lighting conditions.
 Sports and wildlife photographers (fast movement) will like their A9 full-frame series.
 Meanwhile, any camera with an “R” in the name has a higher resolution.
 And cameras with an “S” are intended for low light and shooting video.
+You could certainly shoot with an iPhone over a DSLR, but you’ll get much better quality in many lighting conditions.
+For more about resolution and pixels, read our guide on what are megapixels in cameras.

 (Con 3) Less Native Lens Availability: While Sony cameras support interchangeable lenses — even from third-party brands — they don’t offer as many native lenses compared to what’s available within the Canon and Nikon ecosystems.
 To find the right camera for your lens, check out our Canon EOS M100 review.